Jerome, Arizona: 20th century

 The labor situation in Jerome was complicated.
-Three separate labor unions—the International Union of Mine, Mill, and Smelter Workers (MMSW), the Industrial Workers of the World or IWW, and the Liga Protectora Latina, which represented about 500 Mexican miners—had members in Jerome.
+Three separate labor unions—the International Union of Mine, Mill, and Smelter Workers (MMSW), the Industrial Workers of the World (IWW), and the Liga Protectora Latina, which represented about 500 Mexican miners—had members in Jerome.
 In 1917, two miners' strikes involving the IWW, which had been organizing strikes elsewhere in Arizona and other states, took place in Jerome.
-Seen as a threat by business interests as well as other labor unions, the Wobblies, as they were called, were subject nationally to sometimes violent harassment.
+Seen as a threat by business interests, as well as other labor unions, the Wobblies, as they were called, were subject nationally to sometimes violent harassment.
 The MMSW, which in May called a strike against United Verde, regarded the rival IWW with animosity and would not recognize it as legitimate.
 In response, the IWW members threatened to break the strike.
 Under pressure, the MMSW voted 467 to 431 to settle for less than they wanted.

 In July, the IWW called for a strike against all the mines in the district.
 In this case, the MMSW voted 470 to 194 against striking.
 Three days later, about 250 armed vigilantes rounded up at least 60 suspected IWW members, loaded them onto a railroad cattle car, and shipped them out of town in what has been called the Jerome Deportation.
-Nine IWW members, thought by the Prescott sheriff's department to be leaders, were arrested and jailed temporarily in Prescott though never charged with a crime; others were taken to Needles, California, then to Kingman, Arizona, where they were released after promising to desist from "further agitation".
+Nine IWW members, thought by the Prescott sheriff's department to be leaders, were arrested and jailed temporarily in Prescott, though they were never charged with a crime; others were taken to Needles, California, then to Kingman, Arizona, where they were released after promising to desist from "further agitation".